tradergu/tradergu.github.io/_posts/2025-04-27-Wave-Report–May-2025.md

 ---

 ## 👀 Developing Trades - Inside my Area of Interest (AOI)
+These are potential setups building in my area of interest and the ones that I am tracking on the daily and weekly time frames for potential entries.

 ### $TSLA – Ready for a big move!
 Tesla was featured in the April Wave Report, and we've seen a huge move to the downside and back.